imamcs19/Data-Science-of-Ramadan---Deep-Mining-of-Lailatul-Qadr/README.md

 In Syaa Allah, if We use Sufficient Features in Quality and Quantity, We will Find that Lailatul Qadr is a Unique Day.

+Dan In Syaa Allah, mudah-mudahan dengan AI menjadi jalan hidayah Anda mengenal pada Tuhan yang maha Esa yang sebenarnya (Allah SWT) | And In Syaa Allah, hopefully AI will be a way of guidance for you to know the true Almighty God (Allah SWT)

 Proving the Sign Truth of Islam with AI & Coding.
 Semoga Bermanfaat & Berkah.
 Aamiin YRA. :D